NSW Parking Rules

 Because drivers stay longer than the active purpose allows or treat waiting in the car as automatically legal.

-What can you do in a No Parking zone in NSW?
+What can you usually do in a No Parking zone in NSW?

 How long can I stay in a No Parking zone?